LucasDelfino92/morrowindsharp/mw#.md

 **Magicka Based Skill Progression**
 - Set **Skill Experience per Magicka** to 0.066667.
 This reduces the skill experience gain to a third of its original value, which was too generous.

-**MWSE Magicka Bonus**
-- Set **Player Magicka Regen Rate** to 20%.
-This reduces the regeneration rate to a fifth of its original value, which was too generous.
-- Set **NPC Magicka Regen Rate** to 20%.
-This reduces the regeneration rate to a fifth of its original value, which was too generous.

 **Putting Power in Willpower**
 - Enable **Allow negative Resist Bonus**.